Articles

 Attention

-Attention is whether your participants are engaged with your survey and paying attention to what you’re asking instead of trying to multitask while watching Netflix.
+Attention is whether your participants are engaged with your survey and paying attention to what you’re asking, rather than multitasking while watching Netflix.
 Respondents’ attention levels have a huge impact on the quality of responses you get to your online surveys because if they’re not paying attention, they’re more likely to misread questions or give minimal responses.

-You can add attention check questions to your survey to check whether participants are fully engaged with the survey.
-Additionally, if you monitor how long respondents spend on your survey and on each question, you can spot when they’re paying attention compared with when they’re skimming through each question as quickly as possible.
+You can add attention-check questions to your survey to assess whether participants are fully engaged.
+Also, if you monitor how long respondents spend on your survey and on each question, you can spot when they’re paying attention compared with when they’re skimming through each question as quickly as possible.

 Honesty

-In online surveys, honesty is whether or not participants are giving truthful responses.
+In online surveys, honesty refers to whether participants give truthful responses.
 It’s an essential part of data quality because dishonest responses skew your data and can lead you to draw misleading conclusions.

 Accuracy